Set Up and Edit Pipelines

 To open the Pipeline Manager page, do the following:

-1. Sign in to the TDP as an admin.
+- Sign in to the TDP as a user with an Org Admin role.

 Pipeline Manager Page Information